jsanz/elastic-workshop/docs/01-setup.md

 * Create a trial account with the [Elastic Cloud][1]
 * Use Docker Composer to start the stack locally
 * Run manually Elasticsearch and Kibana on your computer

-**NOTE:** Alternatively, you can just avoid all this part and use the facilitator cloud account.

 ### Set up: Elastic Stack with [Elastic Cloud][1]